Add to Meal Planner

 |% DAILY VALUE|

-Sorg 6 months ago
+Sorg a year ago

 Great!
 Made with quick Farro instead of rice and steamed lentils (both from Trader Joe’s)

-Brandy 10 months ago
+Brandy a year ago

 Delicious!
 I didn’t believe the directions when it said the simple flavors were enough, but they really were.
 The only substitution I made was swapping brown rice for converted.
 (Following doctor’s orders.)
 The onions took longer to caramalize for me than the directions said, possibly because I used an iron pot.
 Just be sure to plan for this possibility because it took me fifteen minutes longer than the recipe said.
 Either way, if you enjoy subtle Middle-Eastern flavors and a high-fiber dish, you won’t be unhappy with this recipe.